arithy/packcc/README.md

 **_rulename_ `<-` _pattern_**

 The _rulename_ is the name of the rule to define.
+The name must consist of alphabets (both uppercase and lowercase letters), digits, and underscores.
+It must start with an alphabet or an underscore.

 The _pattern_ is a text pattern that contains one or more of the following elements.

 **_rulename_**